Skip to Main Content

 Live Virtual Programs

 AHLA will occasionally hold a program virtually.
-See a list of our upcoming live virtual programs.
-To track credits during a live virtual event, participants must note the attendance verification code for each session that will randomly appear on the screen during the presentation.
+See a list of upcoming live virtual programs.
+To track credits during a live virtual event, participants must note the attendance verification code for each session that will be provided at a random time on the screen or in the chat window during the presentation.
 These codes are then noted on the Continuing Education Request Form submitted online.
 Attendees must input the correct code and number of minutes to be awarded credit.

 Following the conference, those needing CLE credits will receive an email from [email protected].
-Watch for this email within 7-10 business days.
+Watch for this email within 7–10 business days.
 If you do not receive it, please check your spam or junk folders, as these emails often end up there.
-Please note you will fill out one affidavit for the full event.
+Please note you will be asked to fill out one attendance verification affidavit for the full event.
 Once you complete the affidavit, you can download your certificate(s) of attendance, which will be emailed to you as well from [email protected].
-For those needing CPE or CCB credits, we will calculate the minutes attended from the online Request form you submit.
+For those needing CPE or CCB credits, AHLA will calculate the minutes attended from the online request form submitted.
 You will receive an email from AHLA when your CPE or CCB credits are ready.

 Live Webinars

 AHLA offers numerous live webinars throughout the year.
-All of our live webinars are eligible for CLE and CPE credits.
-There are some webinars that are also eligible for CCB credits.
-We will apply in advance for CCB credits for webinars that cover the area of compliance.
+All live webinars are eligible for CLE and CPE credits.
+Some webinars are also eligible for CCB credits.
+AHLA will apply in advance for CCB credits for webinars that cover the area of compliance.
 Check the webinar website to see if it is approved for compliance credits.
-For more information, see our list of all upcoming live webinars.
+For more information, see a list of all upcoming live webinars.

-For those needing CPE or CCB credits, your certificates can be accessed by clicking on the CEU tab.
+For those needing CPE or CCB credits, certificates can be accessed by clicking on the CEU tab.
+Please note that not all webinars are CCB credit eligible.
+Check the text at the bottom of the registration page to be sure.

 On-Demand Education